Syrov-Egor/chemsynthcalc/docsrc/source/chemical_reaction.rst

 ---------------------------------
 The :meth:`chemsynthcalc.chemical_reaction.ChemicalReaction.balance_reaction()` method
 is designed to give high-level interface to every coefficient calculation algorithm implemented in chemsynthcalc.
-These can be choosed by the first argument, "algorithm", and they are:
+These can be chose by the first argument, "algorithm", and they are:

 inv or matrix inverse Thorne algorithm